onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

      * Output: a scalar `Tension_qualia(m)` and a band label (non subject, subject like, overloaded).
    * Preconditions:

-     * The state description must include all required observables in the admissible ranges.
+     * The state description must include all required observables in admissible ranges.
      * The configuration must not lie in `S_sing`.

 2. ComponentName: `QualiaBandExperimentTemplate`